sahiljuneja/Udacity-SDCND-Term-1/Term-1/P5-Vehicle-Detection/README.md

 Instead I decided to keep track of the last N frames, for which I added up the heatmaps.
 I then thresholded this heatmap and again fed it to the weighted moving average equation above.

-The results I obtained were quite good as you can see from the video.
+The results I obtained were better than before as you can see from the video.

 ---